pkwu/basic-react-practice/README.md

 ## Where to Begin:
 ```
+* Be sure to take a look at the README.md inside of boilerplate-ui and follow the installation instructions *

 * Start at boilerplate-ui > client > src > index.js
 ** render the App component